HD 34445

-HD 34445 is a star with multiple exoplanetary companions in the equatorial constellation of Orion.
+HD 34445 is a star in the equatorial constellation of Orion.
 With an apparent visual magnitude of 7.31, it is a 7th magnitude star that is too dim to be readily visible to the naked eye.
 The system is located at a distance of 150.5 light years from the Sun based on parallax measurements, but is drifting closer with a high radial velocity of −79 km/s.
 It is expected to draw as close as 17.63 pc in ~492,000 years.

 This is an ordinary G-type main-sequence star with a stellar classification of G0 V, which means it is a Sun-like star that is generating energy through core hydrogen fusion.
 It is considered a metal-rich star, showing a much higher metallicity compared to the Sun.
 Despite this it is an older star and chromospherically quiet, lying about 0.8 magnitudes above the main sequence.
 This star is larger, hotter, brighter, and more massive than the Sun.
 It is spinning with a projected rotational velocity of ~3 km/s, giving it a rotation period of around 22 days.